hexunzhi/Learn/readme.txt

-git is a version contril system. git is free software.
+git is a distributed version contril system. git is free software.